Updated: February 2, 2026

 Real Estate Business Insurance Cost of General Liability Coverage by State

-General liability insurance for real estate businesses costs $53 monthly on average.
+General liability insurance costs for real estate businesses are about $53 monthly on average.
 Alaska has the lowest rate at $41 monthly, while it costs $62 in New York.

 Alabama$52$627